OutSystems/docs-support/src/enterprise/licensing/manage/free-up-environment.md

 * sunset an existing OutSystems environment.

 On any of these operations, it's possible that the serial number of the environment changes.
 If that's the case, you'll need to release the serial number associated with the environment and register a new one.
+Once you've done that, you can download an updated license file.

 <div class="info" markdown="1">